core-wg/core-target-attr/draft-bormann-core-target-attr.md

 This short note introduces an IANA registry for coordinating names of Target Attributes when used in Constrained RESTful Environments.

+With a registry now available, registration of target attributes is strongly encouraged.
+The incentive is that an unregistered attribute name might be registered with a different meaning at any time.
+(See also {{de-instructions}}.)

 Terminology
 -----------